MeIsAlien/Arduino-rc-car/README.md

 Make sure to note down the hex codes from the serial monitor.

 ### Step 2: Coding the Arduino and wiring everything together for testing
-After we have noted down the hex codes, we can proceed to upload the code to the Arduino.
+After we have noted the hex codes, we can upload them to the Arduino.
 Refer to main.iso for the code or simply copy paste it.

 After having uploaded the code, we proceed to wiring all the components together.
 Note that all the components have to be wired in the following way inorder for it to work: